pangpang20/gaussdb-python/docs/api/pq.rst

 .. index::
     single: libpq

-.. module:: psycopg.pq
+.. module:: gaussdb.pq

-Psycopg is built around the libpq_, the PostgreSQL client library, which performs most of the network communications and returns query results in C structures.
+GaussDB is built around the libpq_, the PostgreSQL client library, which performs most of the network communications and returns query results in C structures.

 .. _libpq: https://www.postgresql.org/docs/current/libpq.html

-The low-level functions of the library are exposed by the objects in the `!psycopg.pq` module.
+The low-level functions of the library are exposed by the objects in the `!gaussdb.pq` module.

 .. _pq-impl: